jknowles/DataPersuasionTalk2015/Day2Persuasive.md

 ========================================================

 1. Iterative development process.
-2. Explain.
-Explain.
-Explain.
+2. Visualization in practice
-3. Visualization in practice
+3. Time to Review Your Persuasive Data

 User-Centered Design
 ========================================================